Siguza/iometa/sym/README.md

 Here's how I actually go at updating symbol maps:

 1. Starting with iometa v1.6.0, I start with arm64e kernels (A12+).
 I simply run `iometa -M kernel old.txt >new.txt`, where `old.txt` is the symbol map for the closest version I have symbols for.
 This is the normal strategy for all devices and will usually throw a bunch of warnings and turn between a few hundred and a few thousand functions into `fn_0x...` just due to differing vtable sizes.
 Exclusively on arm64e though, iometa can additionally verify whether a given symbol is correct or not.
 This is because the PAC diversifier (see below) is the hash of the mangled C++ symbol, and iometa 1.6.0 added support for calculating that.
 It will throw a warning on every run for every non-matching symbol, so there is no need to manually record anything.

-1. I simply run `iometa -M kernel old.txt >/tmp/new.txt` against a kernel, using the symbol map from the last version (or in the case of a new device, the closest existing device I have a map for).
-Usually that will throw a bunch of warnings and turn between a few hundred and a few thousand functions into `fn_0x...` just due to differing vtable sizes.
-    Additionally for arm64e kernels, starting with version 1.6.0, iometa can now verify whether a given symbol is correct or not.
-That is because the PAC diversifier
 2. I go through all classes with `fn_0x...` methods and, before even looking at assembly, compare a bunch of vtables between this and the last generation.
 Of particular interest are "pure virtual" methods (i.e. those showing up red in `iometa` output) as well as those overridden in child classes:
     <table>
         <tr>